wwwaylon/wwwaylon.github.io/archive/2024-10-10-pathdiagram.md

 2. **Edit Text and Labels:**

-- Font Style and Size: Select text labels to adjust their font size, style, or color to match your publication’s formatting.
+- *Font Style and Size*.
+Select text labels to adjust their font size, style, or color to match your publication’s formatting.
 Most journals prefer sans-serif fonts like Arial or Helvetica for clarity.
 Use the Character panel to customize the text.
-- Positioning: Ensure that all labels are properly aligned and not overlapping with paths or nodes.
+- *Positioning*.
+Ensure that all labels are properly aligned and not overlapping with paths or nodes.
 You can drag and reposition text using Illustrator’s selection tool.

 3. **Customize Paths and Arrows:**